kinzazahra/Garden-Themed-Calculator/README.md

 💡 Why This Project?

-This project blends design + functionality, showing how even simple tools can feel delightful when crafted with creativity and attention to detail.
+This project blends design + functionality, proving that even simple tools can feel delightful with thoughtful UI and creativity.

 ❤️ Author

 Kinza Zahra

-Made with passion, creativity, and a love for nature 🌿
+Made with ❤️, creativity, and a love for nature 🌿